FusionFall: Release

 When it was first released, FusionFall required a paid subscription for the full game, with a limited portion of the content available for free.
 Free accounts could only play in the "future" portion of the game, which only allows players to collect four nanos and create two characters.
-The full game had a total of 40 nanos, 36 before the new extensions.
+The full game had a total of 56 nanos, 36 before the new updates.
 To create up to four characters, players had to earn all 36 nanos during the beta testing.
 Players with characters that progressed into the past during the sneak peek or during a previous subscription had their characters locked until a current subscription was purchased.

 Subscription plans included one-month, three-month, year-long, and family plans.
 The FusionFall Victory Pack Exclusive was made available for purchase when the game was released.
-It contained a four-month subscription, as well as a game guide, T-shirt (if bought from GameStop), and exclusive outfits and weapons for the player's character.
+It contained a four-month subscription, as well as a game guide, T-shirt (if bought from GameStop), and exclusive outfits and weapons for the player's character through codes to enter on the game's website.
 The Victory Packs were eventually discontinued, having been replaced with one-month and three-month game card available for purchase at Target outlets.

 The game was made completely free on April 19, 2010, making everything a member could have available for free.